 Interpreting the Results

-As with any ratio, the debt to equity ratio is more meaningful when compared to the same calculation for different historical financial periods.
-If a company’s ratio has risen dramatically over time, the company may have an aggressive growth strategy being funded by debt.
-This increasing leverage adds additional risk to the company and increases expenses due to the higher interest costs from the increase in debt.
+As with any ratio, the debt-to-equity ratio offers more meaning and insight when compared to the same calculation for different historical financial periods.
+If a company’s debt to equity ratio has risen dramatically over time, the company may have an aggressive growth strategy being funded by debt.